-Integrated risk management An approach used by DB pension scheme trustees to identify, manage and monitor the wide range of risks (relating to investment, funding and covenant) which might impact the chances of meeting their scheme's overall objectives.
-Liabilities Obligations to make a payment in the future, for example pensions promised to DB scheme members.
-LDI (liability driven investment) An investment approach which focuses on matching the sensitivities of a DB pension scheme's assets to those of its underlying liabilities in response to changes in factors such as interest rate and inflation expectations.
-Net zero The situation in which total greenhouse gas emissions released into the atmosphere are equal to those removed.
-Offsetting The process of paying someone else to avoid emitting or to remove from the atmosphere a specified quantity of greenhouse gases, for example through planting trees or installing wind turbines.
+Integrated risk management An approach used by DB pension scheme trustees to identify, manage and monitor the wide ra funding and covenant) which might impact the chances of meeting their scheme's overall obje Liabilities Obligations to make a payment in the future, for example pensions promised to DB scheme me LDI (liability driven investment) An investment approach which focuses on matching the sensitivities of a DB pension scheme's of its underlying liabilities in response to changes in factors such as interest rate and inflation ex Net zero The situation in which total greenhouse gas emissions released into the atmosphere are equal t Offsetting The process of paying someone else to avoid emitting or to remove from the atmosphere a spec for example through planting trees or installing wind turbines.
 Paris Agreement An international treaty on climate change, adopted in 2015.
-Its primary goal is to limit global warming to well below 2°C, preferably to 1.5°C, compared to pre-industrial levels.
+Its primary goal is to limit global was 1.5°C, compared to pre-industrial levels.
 Physical risk Climate-related risks that arise from changes in the climate itself.
-They include risks from storms and flooding, as well as rising temperatures and changing rainfall patterns.
-Pooled mandate A feature of a collective investment vehicle whereby an investor's money is grouped (pooled) with that of other investors to purchase assets.
+They include risks from storms temperatures and changing rainfall patterns.
+Pooled mandate A feature of a collective investment vehicle whereby an investor's money is grouped (pooled) wi assets.
 Investors are allotted 'units' - a share of those assets in proportion to their contribution.
-Pooled funds offer smaller investors an easy way to gain exposure to a wide range of investments.
-Portfolio alignment metric Measures how aligned a portfolio is with a transition to a world targeting a particular climate outcome, such as limiting temperature rises to well below 2°C, preferably to 1.5°C, as per the Paris Agreement.
-Assessments using these metrics consider companies' and governments' greenhouse gas (GHG) emissions reduction plans and likelihood of meeting them, rather than current, or the latest reported, GHG emissions.
-Responsible investment (RI) The process by which environmental, social and governance (ESG) issues are incorporated into the investment analysis and decision-making process, and into the oversight of investments companies through stewardship activities.
-Science-based targets Targets to reduce greenhouse gas emissions that are in line with what the latest climate science deems necessary to meet the goals of the Paris Agreement.
-Science-Based Targets initiative (SBTi) An organisation that sets standards and provides validation for science-based targets set by companies and investors.
-Scenario analysis A tool for evaluating different ways in which the future may unfold.
+F easy way to gain exposure to a wide range of investments.
+Portfolio alignment metric Measures how aligned a portfolio is with a transition to a world targeting a particular climate our rises to well below 2°C, preferably to 1.5°C, as per the Paris Agreement.
+Assessments using these governments' greenhouse gas (GHG) emissions reduction plans and likelihood of meeting them reported, GHG emissions.
+Responsible investment (RI) The process by which environmental, social and governance (ESG) issues are incorporated into t decision-making process, and into the oversight of investments companies through stewardshi Science-based targets Targets to reduce greenhouse gas emissions that are in line with what the latest climate science of the Paris Agreement.
+Science-Based Targets initiative (SBTi) An organisation that sets standards and provides validation for science-based targets set by cor Scenario analysis A tool for evaluating different ways in which the future may unfold.
 Scope 1, 2 and 3 A classification of greenhouse gas emissions.